 What brought about the combined course were particularly these two causes: There was, on the one hand, the desire to secure a more satisfactory foundation for professional work and we saw in this plan a way to secure it.
-On the other hand, it had become imperative to take into account the various changes that have come into the American college due to increasing the requirements for admission, due to advancing the average age of the student, and due also to changes in the curriculum, because in place of the largely prescribed program of study of the old days there has come in a largely elective program, and in some institutions almost absolutely free elective program of а study.
+On the other hand, it had become imperative to take into account the various changes that have come into the American college due to increasing the requirements for admission, due to advancing the average age of the student, and due also to changes in the curriculum, because in place of the largely prescribed program of study of the old days there has come in a largely elective program, and in some institutions almost absolutely free elective program of а studv.

 Now, it seems to us at Columbia University, that there are at the present time only two alternatives in this whole matter.
-One alternative is to base the work of the professional school simply on graduation from a secondary school and let the col-Such a procedure, however, does not produce the relege go. sult that you have in mind for bettering the standards of pro-That would still leave us high and dry fessional education. on the old basis, and, as we all know, the old basis is not suffi-Men who follow the professions of medicine or of law, cient. or the technological professions, must have at this time, in this day and generation, a much more liberal and general training than is offered by the secondary school.
+One alternative is to base the work of the professional school simply on graduation from a secondary school and let the col-Such a procedure, however, does not produce the result that you have in mind for bettering the standards of pro-That would still leave us high and dry fessional education. on the old basis, and, as we all know, the old basis is not suffi-Men who follow the professions of medicine or of law, or the technological professions, must have at this time, in this day and generation, a much more liberal and general training than is offered by the secondary school.
 That is an obsolete It does not give us enough.
-President Pritchett, condition. in the last report of the Carnegie Foundation for the Advancement of Teaching, calls attention to these very facts-that there are plenty of men in the business of medicine, there are such a standard of admission to the professional schools is not a reasonable one.
+President Pritchett, in the last report of the Carnegie Foundation for the Advancement of Teaching, calls attention to these very facts-that there are plenty of men in the business of medicine, there are plenty of men in the business of law, but there are too few men in the profession of medicine and in the profession of law.

+Such a standard of admission to the professional schools is not a reasonable one.
 It is too low.
 We cannot very well gainsay that some men have become great lawyers and great physicians without any more preparation than is offered by the secondary schools, but those men are in a very small and vanishing minority.
 These are sporadic cases, and these men would have succeeded under any conditions.
 It does not necessarily follow that this is a good state of affairs or that the majority of men under such conditions would arrive at a similar result.